-Public health epidemiology is pragmatic.
-It embraces theory, diversity of data, and modeling as a means of recommending policy.
+Public health epidemiology is pragmatic, embracing theory, diversity of data, and modeling.

 Of course, predictive power is not totally unrelated to a model’s representational accuracy.
 One way to improve the predictive prowess of model is to go out and collect data that can confirm or deny the accuracy of its assumptions.
 But that’s not the only way.
 By running many simulations of the same model under different assumptions (so-called sensitivity analysis), a modeler can determine how sensitive the model’s predictions are to changes in its assumptions.
 By learning from multiple different models, a scientist can also triangulate, so to speak, on a more robust prediction that is less susceptible to the faults of any one model.
 Both strategies were used in determining U.K. coronavirus policy.